The role of geography in the complex diffusion of innovations: Results

-10pt This definition of the process implies that users are assumed to be identically influenced by advertisements and other external factors and are equally sensitive to the influence from their social ties that are captured by the fraction of infected neighbors $n$.
-The decision regarding adoption of innovation or postponing this action is an individual choice.
-This model belongs to the complex contagion class \cite{centola2007complex,centola2010spread} because adoption over time is controlled by the fraction of infected neighbors \cite{watts2002simple,karsai2016local}, as the fraction of infected neighbors increases, the agent becomes more likely to adopt the innovation.
+0.1in This definition of the process implies that users are assumed to be identically influenced by advertisements and other external factors and are equally sensitive to the influence from their social ties that are captured by the fraction of infected neighbors $\mathcal{N}_j(t)$.
+The decision regarding adoption of innovation or postponing this action is an individual choice that is assumed to be random.
+This model belongs to the complex contagion class \cite{centola2007complex,centola2010spread} because adoption over time is controlled by the fraction of infected neighbors \cite{watts2002simple,karsai2016local}.
+As the fraction of infected neighbors increases, the agent becomes more likely to adopt the innovation.
+Supporting Information 4 describes the calibration of $\hat{p}^{\mbox{ABM}}$ and $\hat{q}^{\mbox{ABM}}$, and explain how $h$ and $l$ parameters were selected.